FreeCAD/FreeCAD-documentation/wiki/Raytracing_project.md

 This is the FreeCAD Raytracing development project.
-It follows the rules of the [Getting things done](https://en.wikipedia.org/wiki/Getting_Things_Done) process.
-The projects are collected in the [Development roadmap](Development_roadmap.md).
+It follows the rules of the _.

 ## Purpose and principles